pawelkruzynski/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/40-hycu-backup/guide.en-gb.md

 ![Configure HYCU 09](images/03-configurehycu09.png){.thumbnail}

-Enter the configuration settings and authentication keys for your S3 user with read/write access to the S3 bucket used as explained below:
+Enter the configuration settings and authentication keys for your Object Storage user with read/write access to the  Object Storage bucket used as explained below:

 - **name** Name
 - **Size**: Storage size